 Nematanthus, commonly known as Goldfish Plant, is a genus of flowering plants in the family Gesneriaceae.
 All of its species are endemic to Brazil.
 The plant is generally an epiphyte in nature and a hanging-basket plant in cultivation.

 If you have a high light area that calls for a hanging or table plant, that flowers, Nematanthus plants are a perfect choice.
 They have hundreds of small, thick, shiny, dark green leaves and colorful flowers that resemble tiny goldfish.
 The flowers on a Nematanthus may be red, orange, or yellow.
 Plants are easy to care for, drought-resistant, and, with proper care, can bloom all year.

 Light: Place the Nematanthus in bright light, but protect it from direct sunlight.
-Put the plant a few feet away from a bright window, or place it next to a window covered with a sheer curtain.
+Put the plant a few feet away from a sunny window, or place it next to a window covered with a sheer curtain.
 Curled leaves are an indication that the plant needs a bit more light.

 Temperature: Keep the plants in a warm room and don't allow temperatures to drop below 60ºF (15ºC).
 Don't place the plant near heating vents or air conditioners, and protect the plant from cold drafts.

-Fertilizer: Fertilize a Nematanthus every two weeks in the spring and summer when it is actively growing with a basic plant food at 1/2 the recommended strength.
+Fertilizer: Fertilize a Nematanthus every two weeks in the spring and summer when actively growing with a basic plant food at 1/2 the recommended strength.
 Feed the plant monthly in the fall and winter.

 Remove old flowers and prune back stems as needed to maintain size.
-Most are trailing plants grown in baskets and periodically they can be trimmed back to maintain the length of the stems.
+Most are trailing plants grown in baskets, and periodically they can be trimmed back to maintain the length of the stems.

 Pests and Disease